nawaaz110/test-repo/README.md

 ## Local Development

-1. open index.html in your browser.
+1. open index.html in your browser